 First Aid assistance is also available at the Clifton College Sports Centre and Health Centre across the road from ELC.

 Qualified First Aiders are able to recognise and manage any immediately life-threatening conditions.
 If the First Aider feels that further medical assistance is required, they will arrange for an ambulance to be called.

-  All first aiders have attended an approved St John’s Ambulance course in first aid and undertake yearly refresher courses.
+All first aiders have attended an approved Emergency First Aid at Work or St John’s Ambulance course in first aid and undertake yearly refresher courses.

 This policy is reviewed on an annual basis or as when necessary, for example if a First Aider leaves the school.

-  First Aid Boxes: There is a First Aid box in Abon House and St John’s House.
+First Aid Boxes: There are First Aid boxes just inside both entrances to the school.
 All qualified First Aiders are responsible for replenishing the First Aid boxes and ensuring that it contains all necessary equipment and that the equipment is in date.
 On the inside of the First Aid boxes is a recommended contents sheet.
-The boxes are checked at least once a term by one of the first- aiders in each school office prior to the health and safety meeting.
+The boxes are checked at least once a term by one of the first- aiders prior to the health and safety meeting.

 All new staff are provided with information at induction on how to obtain first aid assistance and who the qualified first aiders are.
 The form is on the S drive, Health and Safety, Staff Health and Safety Form.
 First aid notices naming the qualified first aiders are on display in all the classrooms, in the hallways and in the common room, as well as the school offices.

 All first aid notices are regularly checked for accuracy and updated.
 Notices will need to be altered if a listed first aider leaves, moves location or does not renew their certificate.
 In these instances, a new first aider will be appointed.

 All first aiders have to attend an assessed training course in Emergency First Aid at Work to be recognised as a first aider.
 We recommend that first aiders attend a refresher course every year.